 Ten years later, in 1973, the novelist published his third book, Gravity’s Rainbow, with a mark as obscure as Pynchon himself.
 “Obscene”, “overwritten”, “turgid”, and “unreadable” are among the adjectives attributed to the novel upon its release.
 The more than 500 characters are living in the last year of World War II.
 The protagonist is Tyrone Slothrop, a cynical anti-hero who has erections in places of England where a German V-2 rocket invariably falls soon afterward.
-He is always under the watchful eye of Nazi villain Captain Weissman, who keeps the spy Katje as a sex slave.
+Everything happens under the watchful eye of Nazi villain Captain Weissman, who keeps the spy Katje as a sex slave.
 There is practically no other linear story in the novel.
 The narrator once becomes Byron the Bulb, who not only can talk, but is awarded a ten-page biography that discusses his political predilections.
 One can say that the theme of Gravity’s Rainbow is paranoia.
 “If there is something comforting – religious, if you want – about paranoia, there is still also anti-paranoia, where nothing is connected to anything, a condition not many of us can bear for long,” one passage reads.

 An aura of mystery still hangs over Pynchon today.
 The canonical and brilliant writer – whose books have made the best-seller lists in the United States since the 1990s – has never given interviews.
 If you Google his name, you’ll find only six photos of him.
 The most recent, taken in 1957, shows the author in a sailor’s uniform (he was serving in the Navy at the time), front teeth protruding, dark hair, and thick eyebrows.